arbolesuk/arbolesuk/README.md

 - 👋 Hi, I’m @arbolesuk
-- 👀 I’m interested in finacial transactions on the blockchain with a specific interest in Solana
+- 👀 I’m interested in financial transactions on the blockchain with a specific interest in Solana
 - 🌱 I’m currently learning to build a secure and scalable payment gateway for both fiat and a selection of stable coins
 - 💞️ I’m looking to collaborate on: n/a
 - 📫 How to reach me: Contact page on our website